shopanaio/carrier-api/packages/novaposhta-mcp-server/README.md

 ### 3. Restart Your MCP Client

-After updating your MCP configuration, you need to restart or reload your client:
+After updating your MCP configuration, you need to restart or reload your client

-- **Windsurf, Cursor, *Claude, Gemini, VSCode extensions**:
-  - Reload IDE window (`Cmd/Ctrl + Shift + P` → "Reload Window")
-  - Or restart the extension from Extensions panel
-  - Or restart the CLI
-  - Or reload MCP servers from IDE settings/command palette

 ### 4. Start Using